avaneev/a5hash/README.md

 spectral information, they have the important property of substantially reducing internal biases of any number.

-Consider this code, which calculates sum of internal successive bit independences of a set of numbers, and same of numbers XORed and summed with the `0xAAAA` constant, if a number's bit independence is low:
+Consider this code, which calculates the sum of internal successive bit independence estimates of a set of numbers, and same of numbers XORed and summed with the `0xAAAA` constant, if a number's bit independence is low:

 ```c
 #include <stdio.h>